EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: : An Efficient Framework for Camera Control Learning

-\myparagraph{Step 2: Artifact Injection.} A major limitation of estimated point clouds is the presence of flying-pixel artifacts, especially around object boundaries (see Fig.\ref{fig:architecture}(d), where splatted flying pixels appear near the dog’s edges in both point cloud examples).
+\myparagraph{Step 2: Artifact Injection.} A major limitation of estimated point clouds is the presence of flying-pixel artifacts, especially around object boundaries (see Fig.\ref{fig:architecture}(d), where splatted flying pixels appear near the dog's edges in both point cloud examples).
 These errors propagate to the anchor video, resulting in flying-pixel artifacts (see Fig.\ref{fig:architecture}(d)).
 To improve robustness, we simulate this flying-pixel effect during training by injecting synthetic dashed rays into the masked anchor video to better align training and inference gap (see \cref{fig:anchor video construction} bottom red box).
 Specifically, we randomly sample a direction and draw multiple rays perpendicular to it, with colors sampled from the first frame to ensure temporal consistency.
 These rays are faded and dashed to resemble flying-pixel artifacts, and are applied only within the visible regions defined by the mask, which helps the model learn to ignore such artifacts during inference.
-The artifact-injected video is used as the final anchor video for training.
+The final artifact-injected anchor video is used for training.